At a glance: Raw data reports describe installs and in-app events blocked by the Protect360 engine, as well as from manually added Validation Rules.

 Protect360 report structure

-Protect360 reports have the same general structure as their parallel user acquisition reports fields.
+Protect360 reports have the same general structure as user acquisition reports fields.

-In addition to the regular raw data report fields, Protect360 reports have the following fields, as follows:
+In addition to the regular raw data report fields, Protect360 reports also have retargeting and blocked reason fields, as follows:

 Click level blocked reasons